 We hope the FAQs below help to answer your questions about Tawonga’s upcoming season.
 This page provides our best answers at this time.
 We will keep content on this page up to date and our Camp families closely informed.

 Registration and program dates

-- Priority registration opens November 8 for anyone who attended 2022 summer camp, teen programs, Adventure Quest, or B’nai Mitzvah Program participants (plus siblings), or Jewish Families of Color Weekend registered families.
+- Priority Registration on November 7 for 2023 Summer Camp, Teen programs, Quest, and Bar, Bat & B’nai Mitzvah participants and their siblings, and Jewish Families of Color Weekend registered families.

 - Registration opens to the public on November 29.